 Stivers ACT testing center code is 361866.

 SATThe Stivers SAT testing center code is 36296.

-Students who qualify for a free/reduced lunch can take a total of two SATS's, two ACT's and two subject area tests for free by getting a waver from the Stivers Counselor, Mr. Asadorian.
-If a students uses an SAT wavier to take an SAT, he/she can get four application fee waivers as a senior.
+Students who qualify for a free/reduced lunch can take a total of two SATS's, two ACTs and two subject area tests for free by getting a waiver from the Stivers Counselor, Mr. Asadorian.
+If a student uses an SAT wavier to take an SAT, he/she can get four application fee waivers as a senior.

 Ohio Graduation Test (OGT)